 Eventually I cannot avoid writing about it.
 FIRE.
+More importantly, I’d like to call for conservative FIRE.

 FIRE continues to trend and it stands for Financial Independence Retire Early.
 It has its fair share of detractors but in my personal opinion, it is an aspiration.
 Me being me, with the tendency to see others’ individual preferences and nuances, will not run it down if that is what holds dear to you.
 I might holler if you are starving rags and bones for its sake, otherwise yea, I am fine with FIRE; just that I may have issues on how one goes about it.